Is it possible to make friends with your shadow?

 “The Shadow Effect is an emotionally-gripping, visually-compelling docudrama that reveals why suppressed emotions and unresolved internal conflicts leads to behavior that continually unseats politicians, destroys celebrity careers, destabilizes the economy and affects the lives of millions each year”.
 VIEW CLIP

-I was very intrigued.
+I wanted to know more and doing some research found a 3 day workshop sponsored by The Ford Institute aimed at helping you uncover the shadow aspects of yourself.
 This is exactly what I was looking for…a chance to transform my life, have courage to do something different, and discover my true self.
-I wanted to know more and doing some research found a 3 day workshop sponsored by The Ford Institute aimed at helping you uncover the shadow aspects of yourself (The Shadow Experience).
 I said bring it on and signed up!
-VIEW VIDEO

 I had no idea what was in store for me over the course of those 3 days.